paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-013-school-lunch-programs.md

 ## § 1757.
 State disbursement to schools
 **(a) Disbursement by State educational agency** Funds paid to any State during any fiscal year pursuant to [section 1753 of this title](./chapter-013-school-lunch-programs.md#section-1753) shall be disbursed by the State educational agency, in accordance with such agreements approved by the Secretary, as may be entered into by such State agency and the schools in the State, to those schools in the State which the State educational agency, taking into account need and attendance, determines are eligible to participate in the school lunch program.

-**(b) Permanent, amendable agreements** The agreements described in subsection (a) of this section shall be permanent agreements that may be amended as necessary.
+**(b) Permanent, amendable agreements** The agreements described in subsection (a) shall be permanent agreements that may be amended as necessary.

 **(c) Suspension or termination of agreements** The State educational agency may suspend or terminate any such agreement in accordance with regulations prescribed by the Secretary.